Fshy/FshyBot/README.md

 $ node app.js
 ```

 It's recommended however, to run scripts using a process manager such as [PM2](https://github.com/Unitech/pm2).
 This ensures your bot automatically restarts in case of a crash.
-We can also configure pm2 to launch on startup.
+This also allows us to use the !update command to fetch new builds.

 ```shell
 #Install pm2